 I started using the air fryer some time ago and have been a FAN since.
 The ease with which it can make a LOT of recipes without frying is amazing!
 Plus, it required just a little bit of oil/ghee and the results are great.

 I made these Gujiyas in the Air Fryer mainly because it cuts down the amount of oil or ghee needed.
-With just 1 tbsp of ghee; I could 'fry' 10 Gujiyas in the fryer, making them perfectly brown and not compromising on the taste.
+With just 1 tablespoon of ghee; I could 'fry' 10 Gujiyas in the fryer, making them perfectly brown and not compromising on the taste.

 The cooking process took about 16 minutes in the Air fryer.
 I made 10 Gujiyas using the ingredients below.
 So I was done in 30 minutes!